Zugz0Wang/Competitive-Programming-Playground/README.md

 ---

+## Leetcode.316.
+Remove Duplicate Letters

+- Learned from solution; 20230925

+Monotonic stack.
+I tried to use a linked list structure but failed.

+---

 ## Leetcode.332.
 Reconstruct Itinerary

 - Learned from solution; 20230914

 With my summer experience of reading MTX graph files, I think mapping strings to integers is a good approach for performance improvement.

+---

+## Leetcode.343.
+Integer Break

+- Independently solved; 20231006

+A Dynamic Programming problem.
+For a number, you can try to find a break point that maximizes the product of the parts, or their individual sub "products" if they are larger.

 ---